belgort-clark/ctec-121-problem-set-4/problem_set_4_problem_4.md

 - The number of gallons of paint required
 - The hours of labor required
-- The cost of the paint
+- The cost of the paint per gallon
-  the labor charges
+- the labor charges
 - The total cost of the paint job

 Place your code in a function named **paint_calculator()**